Lazin/Syncope/README.md

 Just remember that nesting locks from the same lock layer is bad and completely defeats the purpose of the library (splitting all your locks between lock-hierarchy layers).

 ##Deadlock detection
 This library implements deadlock detector.
 It searches for deadlocks between different lock layers and doesn't needs deadlock to actually happend.
-You can acquire locks in one order from one thread then release them and then you can try to acquire locks in different order from another thread - actual deadlock wouldn't happend but Syncope's deadlock detector will trigger alarm.
+You can acquire locks in one order from one thread then release them and then you can try to acquire locks in different order from another thread - actual deadlock wouldn't happen but Syncope's deadlock detector will trigger alarm.
 Deadlock detector is disabled by default, to enable it you must define SYNCOPE_DETECT_DEADLOCKS before including `syncope.hpp`.

 ##Performance
 Syncope adds very little overhead.
 If deadlock detector disabled SYNCOPE_LOCK will calculate very simple hash from pointer to object that will be used to acquire mutex from the pool.
 If deadlock detector is enabled - some additional overhead will be introduced in particular - one RMW operation per lock will be performed.
 It can cause contention and performance degradation.